Why Is Malocclusion Bad?

 Aesthetic appearances aside, an overbite can make your jaw work harder when you bite and chew food, and that can lead to jaw pain.

 A “crossbite” is a form of malocclusion referring to the lateral misalignment of your dental arches.

-This crossbite effect puts strain on your bite and places you at an increased risk for developing dental diseases.
+This crossbite effect puts a strain on your bite and places you at an increased risk of developing dental diseases.